ssnelson424/ENPM661_proj2_stephen_snelson/README.md

            is a GIF showing the expanding explored nodes and then the creation of the optimal path from start to goal.
 User should enter Y or N based on their preference.

-        5. After a few moments, an animated plot will be saved in the chosen directory under "djikstra_stephen_snelson.gif".
+        5. After a few moments, an animated plot will be saved in the chosen directory under "dijkstra_stephen_snelson.gif".
 (No pop-up, outside of terminal link)

         6. Script is complete and close

 Outputs:
-    -Terminal Output: User will be prompted for inputs and additional information will be provided for operational clarity
+    - Terminal Output: User will be prompted for inputs and additional information will be provided for operational clarity
+    - Still-plot of all explored nodes and path from start to goal
+    - animated GIF saved as "dijkstra_stephen_snelson.gif"